-- employer. - Code of Conduct "4-H and FFA Division": All exhibitors, volunteers, and spectators participating in the 4-H/FFA Division and related activities represent Kansas 4-H, FFA, Post Rock District, and Mitchell County.
+- search and Extension is an equal opportunity provider and 11.
+Animal Verification: All animals (all species) are to be employer. properly owned and verified with the Post Rock Distriction. - 8.
+Code of Conduct "4-H and FFA Division": All exhibitors, volunteers, and spectators participating in the 4-H/FFA Division and related activities represent Kansas 4-H, FFA, Post Rock District, and Mitchell County.
 All individuals are expected to follow the Kansas 4-H Code of Conduct.
-Failure to do so is subject to result in loss of award and premiums and right to participate in current and future 4-H related activities. - Exhibits: The exhibits must be the handiwork of the exhibitor; the grower, where agricultural exhibits are shown; and the owner and feeder, where livestock is entered.
+Failure to do so is subject to result in loss of award and premiums and right to participate in current and future 4-H related activities. - 9.
+Exhibits: The exhibits must be the handiwork of the exhibitor; the grower, where agricultural exhibits are shown; and the owner and feeder, where livestock is entered.
 Exhibits must be the result of the current year's 4-H work.
 Exhibits are entered and displayed at the risk of the exhibitor.
 Due care will be exercised to protect them, but the hazards of the fair should be considered when selecting exhibits. - 10.
 Copyright Laws: Exhibitors should learn the guidelines and exercise caution when using copyrighted materials whenever possible by originating their own work.
 Exhibitors should use with caution a copyrighted and/or trademarked product or service (a brand name, label or product).
 A copyright and trademark are legal methods used by writers, artists, corporations and others to protect their original work.
 Protected items may range from books to music, logos to computer graphics.
 Copyrighted and/or trademarked materials used in displays, demonstrations, posters or other activities will be disqualified if the exhibitor does not request permission to use the copvrighted and/or trademarked materials and will not be displayed or receive ribbons.
 The use and inclusion of specific brand names for educational purposes does not imply endorsement or refusal by the Department of 4-H Youth Development, Kansas State University Agriculture Experiment Station and Cooperative Extension Service or the State of Kansas.